 Schools can apply to TASC on behalf of the student for a formal pre-Year 11 enrolment in a TASC course through the usual process, however the supporting evidence will demonstrate the individual student’s Year 10 achievement, i.e., a school report.

-In some unique circumstances an ATAR may include course score/s from TASC accredited courses studied in Year 10.
+Up to 2024, in some unique circumstances, an ATAR may have included course score/s from TASC accredited courses studied in Year 10.